 1. The oldest city in France: Marseille

 A journey to the city’s iconic Le Vieux-Port is a good start to any Marseille visit.
-If you stroll down the dock in the morning (between 08.00 – 11.00) you’ll come across the lively fish market where the wares come straight off the boat.
+If you stroll down the dock in the morning (between 08.00 – 11.00) you’ll experience the lively fish market where the wares come straight off the boat.
 To get a taste of the trendiest part of Marseille, head to Cours Julien, a ten-minute walk from Le Vieux-Port.
 Enjoy the street art, cool independent shops, music venues, and bars that give the neighborhood its vibrant atmosphere.

 For some of the best seaside vistas, walk along La Corniche, a lavish seaside promenade.
 You may feel a tinge of envy as you pass by the luxury villas lining the walkway.
-One of the islands you’ll spot is the famous Chateau d’If which was featured in the novel and subsequent movie adaptations of The Count of Monte Cristo.
-Catch a boat to the island and hike to it’s highest plateaus to take in the stunning views it offers of the Marseille coast while learning about the rich history of its former prison.
+One of the islands you’ll spot is the famous Chateau d’If, featured in the novel and subsequent movie adaptations of The Count of Monte Cristo.
+Catch a boat to the island and hike to its highest plateaus to take in stunning views of the Marseille coast while learning about the rich history of its former prison.

 Like any proud port city, Marseille is known for its seafood.
-The most famous Marseille dish is Bouillabaisse, a traditional fish stew.
-According to local connoisseurs, there are lots of ‘fake’ Bouillabaisse soups around.
+The most famous Marseille dish is bouillabaisse, a traditional fish stew.
+According to local connoisseurs, there are lots of ‘fake’ bouillabaisse soups around.
 Anything below €50 is considered an ordinary fish soup, so get ready to dig deep into your wallet if you want to taste the real thing.
 If fish isn’t your thing, or you’d rather spend less of your dimes on dinner, there are plenty of alternatives.
 Spanish, Italian, and North African influences make for a rich cuisine selection.
 Head to the “Belly of Marseille” in the Noailles neighborhood to get a taste of Marseille’s diverse flavors.

 2. The city for wine lovers: Bordeaux

 At the top of the list for wine aficionados when in Bordeaux should be La Cité du Vin.
 This museum, which opened in 2016, teaches you all about the history of wine while taking you on an immersive self-guided tour.
-There’s ten hours worth of audiovisual material to get through, so there’s a good chance you’ll be dying to get your hands on a glass of wine right after.
+There’s ten hours’ worth of audiovisual material to browse, so there’s a good chance you’ll be dying to get your hands on a glass of wine right after.
 The good news is the tour ends with a tasting at the Belvédère.

 Don’t forget to sample the local flavors while you’re in Bordeaux.
-The Bordelais are traditionally big meat lovers as well as wine enthusiasts, so naturally one of Bordeaux’s most famous dishes combines those two ingredients beautifully.
+The Bordelais are traditionally big meat lovers as well as wine enthusiasts, so one of Bordeaux’s most famous dishes combines those two ingredients naturally.
 Bordelaise sauce is made with red wine, shallots, butter (bien sûr!), and sauce demi-glace.
 It is traditionally served with grilled beef or steak.

 3. The city off the beaten track: Caen

 Caen’s famous Mémorial de Caen is located on the soil where the Battle for Caen took place during WWII.
 Today, it’s a vast museum exploring the history of Caen and the repercussions of war.
 Château de Caen is one of the largest walled fortifications in Europe.
-This French monument was heavily damaged during WWII but has been restored to its medieval roots.
+This French monument was heavily damaged during WWII but has been restored to its medieval glory.

-Inside the castle’s remnants, you’ll find Musée de Normandie, a museum exploring the history of the region, and the Musée des Beaux-Arts de Caen.
+Inside the castle’s remnants, you’ll find the Musée de Normandie, a museum exploring the history of the region, as well as the Musée des Beaux-Arts de Caen.
 The latter houses work by some of the greatest French artists of all time, and on sunny days, you can wander through the sculpture garden to admire statues by Auguste Rodin and Antoine Bourdelle.
 One of the most popular parts of Caen is the Vaugueux neighborhood.
 This is the place to be if you’re looking to explore the bars and restaurants of the city.
 It’s also a charming area, with some of the houses dating back to the Middle Ages.

 4. The gastronomic capital of France: Lyon

 The supercool Musée des Confluences is a must-see in Lyon.
 The museum tells the story of mankind and explores the history of life.
 It doesn’t shy away from asking confrontational questions about the destiny of humanity while showcasing the two million objects in its collections.
 A visit to Lyon isn’t complete without a walk through the UNESCO-listed Vieux Lyon and Croix Rousse.
 Check out the cute shops and restaurants that line the streets and remember to look up every once in a while to admire the pretty architecture of the old buildings.

-You might find a traboule on your way.
+You might even find a traboule on your way.
 Around 40 of these hidden passageways are open to the public, each marked with a small identifying seal.
 They say if you want to be a true Lyonnais you have to know your traboules, so why not start looking?
 For a taste of local Lyonnais life, visit Le Mur des Canuts, one of the largest murals in Europe.
 It is painted in the trompe-l’oeil (trick the eye) style and depicts life in the Croix-Rousse neighborhood in which it’s located.

-Dubbed ‘the stomach of France’, you can’t really go wrong here if you’re a foodie.
+Dubbed ‘the stomach of France’, you can’t really go wrong here if you’re a fan of food.
 One of the reasons Lyon has received this prestigious title is because of Les Halles de Lyon – Paul Bocuse.
 This large covered market is home to over 48 vendors, ranging from butchers and bakers to chocolatiers and cheesemongers.
 Mondays are for oysters only, because every self-respecting French market has a day dedicated entirely to oysters.

 5. The most bicycle-friendly city in France: Strasbourg

 Strasbourg was named the most cyclist-friendly city in France by the Federation of Bicycle Users (FUB) themselves.
 And honestly, there’s no better way to explore one of the best cities in France than by bike – especially after all those tarte flambées and rieslings you’ll have been sampling.
-Strasbourg is located in the Alsace region, which has alternated between French and German control over the centuries.
-The city is therefore neither French nor German, but truly Alsatian, a mix of the two.
-This can not only be spotted in the architecture but also tasted in the food, which marries the delicacy of French cuisine with hearty German comfort food.
+Strasbourg is located in the Alsace region, which alternated between French and German control over the centuries.
+The city is, therefore, neither French nor German, but truly Alsatian, a mix of the two.
+This cross-cultural mixture is found in the architecture but also in the food, which marries the delicacy of French cuisine with hearty German comfort food.

 Take a stroll through the Grande-Île, the historic center of Strasbourg.
 Together with Neustadt (New Town) this part of the city is recognized by UNESCO as a World Heritage Site.
-In the middle of the Grande-Île, you will find the Strasbourg Cathedral, an impressive masterpiece of Gothic architecture which you can visit for free.
+In the middle of the Grande-Île, you will find the Strasbourg Cathedral, an impressive masterpiece of Gothic architecture, which you can visit for free.
 Strasbourg is the official seat of the European Parliament, and you can visit the impressive and modern cylindrical structure with a guided tour.

 You can’t leave Strasbourg without going to at least one winstub.
 These are family-owned restaurants specializing in wine.
 Here you’ll get the truest of true Alsatian cuisine.
 A particularly tasty local treat is tarte flambée, or flammkuchen, which is a little like a pizza but made with a thin flatbread-like crust.
 One of the best places in town for tarte flambée is La Binchstub.

 6. The coolest city in France: Lille

 With 248 inhabitants per bar, an average population age of 34, and 60.2% of residents made up of singles, Lille is easily the coolest city in France.
 It sits on the border with Belgium, and Flemish influences remain both in the architecture and the food.
 Make a friend, grab a drink, and chill at a cafe with beautiful Lille as your backdrop and you won’t question why Lille ranks on our list of top 10 cities in France.

 To start off your visit to Lille with a bird’s-eye view of the city, head to the Belfry of Lille.
 This 104-meter high tower offers stunning 360° views of Lille.
 One of the buildings you’ll spot when you’re up there is La Vieille Bourse (the old stock exchange).
 This impressive bâtiment has a courtyard you can walk into to find booksellers selling a large range of second-hand books.

 Only a short walk from the Bourse you’ll find the Palais des Beaux-Arts.
 This is one of the largest art museums in France and, like most things in Lille, it is surprisingly cheap.
 A € 7 ticket gets you in with an audio guide included.
 The collection is stunning and includes a great mix of masterpieces in different art forms.
 Since you’re in the coolest city in France, so you have to check out the cultural heart of this place.
 Lille is home to some of the most cutting-edge cultural centers of France, so make sure to scroll through the listings of Lille3000 to find out which concerts, festivals, or other events are happening in the city during your visit.
 All that’s left is to do is to sample some French culture with a biere in hand.

 7. The pinkest city in France: Toulouse